trinker/textreadr/README.md

 Read .pdf
 ---------

 Like .docx a .pdf file is simply a container.
-Reading PDF's is made easier with a number of command line tools.
+Reading PDF’s is made easier with a number of command line tools.
 A few methods of PDF reading have been incorporated into R. Here I wrap **pdftools** `pdf_text` to produce `read_pdf`, a function with sensible defaults that is designed